Structured Cabling Installation. Built to spec. Certified. Closed out.

 SRS Networks installs structured cabling across all 48 contiguous states — BICSI-credentialed leads, Fluke DSX certification on every drop, fixed-fee SOWs, and multi-site rollouts coordinated from a single PM.
 One SOW.
 One standard.
 Every site.

 SRS Networks is a nationwide structured cabling installation firm headquartered in Salinas, California, serving property managers, multi-site retailers, healthcare systems, IT directors, and general contractors across all 48 contiguous US states since 1996.
-Every install follows the same playbook — BICSI-credentialed crew, certified termination, Fluke-tested handoff, audit-ready closeout package — whether it's one building or one thousand.
+Every install follows the same playbook — BICSI-credentialed crew, certified termination per BICSI and ANSI/TIA standards, Fluke-tested handoff, audit-ready closeout package — whether it's one building or one thousand.
+500+ deployments.
+5,000+ sites.
+NET 30 on milestone signoff.

 What an SRS structured cabling installation covers